nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

   caption: Nue offers the shortest path from Figma to code
   href: /docs/styling.html

 These lessons focus on writing reusable CSS that is easy to read, maintain, and scale.
 It unpacks decades of CSS experience with a heavy focus on *clarity* and *minimalism*.
-In fact, all the lessons can squeezed into this one sentence:
+In fact, all the lessons can be squeezed into this one sentence:

 [.blueprint]
   10 lines of code are easier to maintain than 100 lines of code